 Qubole introduced first-generation Caching for S3 files in Presto in 2014 and documented the observed performance gains.
 In a nutshell: for CPU-efficient engines like Spark and Presto, performance is improved by caching remote files on local disk storage, removing bottlenecks in network IO.
 Our users also benefited from these performance gains, as this blog post from MediaMath attests to.

 Today, we are introducing RubiX, the next-generation local disk cache for Presto.
-RubiX is our next generation disk cache for cloud storage systems that works across different big data engines and solves some key problems in our first generation cache.
+RubiX is our next-generation disk cache for cloud storage systems that works across different big data engines and solves some key problems in our first-generation cache.
 We have decided to open source RubiX, and you can find it at https://github.com/qubole/rubix.

 Background and Prior Work

 Our first-generation caching system was designed exclusively for Presto.
 We wrote a new FileSystem, implementing Hadoop’s FileSystem interface.
 Presto used this new FileSystem to access S3.
 This file system maintained a cache of files.
-The first read request to a S3 file would bring that file to the local disk.
+The first read request to an S3 file would bring that file to the local disk.
 Then any subsequent requests on the same file were served from the local disk.
 The OS page-cache transparently provided in-memory caching for data sets that fit within the RAM.

 The first-gen system cached whole files.
 This led to large penalties warming up the cache for workloads that queried data stored in columnar layouts (such as ORC and Parquet) and accessed only a small subset of the columns.
-The overhead stemmed from reading entire files while loading into the cache, when only small portions of it were required by such queries.
+The overhead stemmed from reading entire files while loading into the cache when only small portions of it were required by such queries.
 Caching whole files could also lead to inefficient usage of memory and disk resources.

 We also, rather than restricting it to just Presto, wanted to build a caching mechanism available to all the big data engines Qubole offers: Hadoop, Hive, Presto, Spark, and Tez.
 The first-gen cache was tightly coupled with Presto as the Presto’s scheduler was changed to schedule all splits from the same file on the same node.
 We needed a cache that could be utilized across all engines, ideally without any changes to the engines themselves.

-Another roadblock to making this available to all engines was that not all engines run as a long running server.
-In Presto, the Presto server in each node is a long running process.
+Another roadblock to making this available to all engines was that not all engines run as a long-running server.
+In Presto, the Presto server in each node is a long-running process.
 All queries are handled by the same server hence sharing the cache amongst queries is easy.
-But with engines like Hive, Spark and Tez, where each query can start its own process/JVM, the cache needs to be laid out so that different processes can share the cache to actually make it useful.
+But with engines like Hive, Spark, and Tez, where each query can start its own process/JVM, the cache needs to be laid out so that different processes can share the cache to actually make it useful.

 To summarize, the improvements we wanted to make to the first-gen cache included: